apache/geronimo-batchee/src/site/markdown/extensions.md

 If your implementation supports ordering on listeners use them to ensure `Before*` are executed first and `After*` are executed last.
-This will let you use these scopes in your own listeners. `*JobScopeListener` are `javax.batch.api.listener.JobListener` and the `AfterStepScopeListener` is a `javax.batch.api.listener.StepListener`.
+This will let you use these scopes in your own listeners. `*JobScopeListener` are `jakarta.batch.api.listener.JobListener` and the `AfterStepScopeListener` is a `jakarta.batch.api.listener.StepListener`.

 NB: these listeners are `@Named` so you can use their CDI name to reference them (not mandatory)